iOS Development Q & A

 - doesn’t support inheritance

-- allocated on stack, faster compared to heap
+- stored on stack, faster compared to heap

 - immutable when declared as